 (A third explanation would be that the sentence uttered by the person behind me, on my left, was meant as a warning that something terrible was going to happen to me, however the tone was too reserved, which had me exclude that possibility as theoretical.)

-In any case, the person I shared the information with about the warning that “something major and terrible” was, in my words “probably” or “possibly,” about to happen, then functionary at a German higher state institution on the federal level, apparently did not follow up on my account.
+In any case, the person I shared the information with about the warning that “something major and terrible” was, in my words “probably” or “possibly,” about to happen, then functionary at a German higher state institution on the federal level, apparently did not follow up on my account, thereby neglecting or violating his personal duty.
 If it were different, I would have read a reference in news reports on 9/11, as well as the official 9/11 report.

-To repeat, I made all information which had, though the info could not have been very detailed, available, via this one functionary, to the German executive.
+To repeat, I made all relevant information which had, though the info could not have been very detailed, available, to this one functionary.
 Albeit, in spite of me having given all the essential information, when I used the search engine paperball and other news crawlers, so shocked was I when 9/11 happened, I never found any reference as to my account, neither with my name nor unspecific.

 What I did read at the time in at least one news report was that a few unnamed foreign nationals conveyed warnings to the German executive and that these warnings were said not to have been believed.
 Hence the “immunization” hypothesis under 1).